aisingapore/TagUI/README.md

 Step|Parameters (separator in bold)|Purpose
 :---|:-----------------------------|:------
-tap / click|element to click|click on an element
-hover / move|element to hover|move cursor to element
-type / enter|element to type ***as*** text to type ([enter] = enter key)|enter element as text
+http(s)://|no parameters, just enter the full url of webpage|go to specified webpage tap / click|element to click|click on an element hover / move|element to hover|move cursor to element type / enter|element to type ***as*** text to type ([enter] = enter key)|enter element as text